Engaging with Tribes

 Large Service Areas

 Many rural and tribal transit systems are faced with service provision across vast areas.
 Combined with the low population densities in these regions, service reliability and cost are stressors to transit system success that partnership creation may help overcome.
 For example, Helping Hands Agency, Inc. is a human service agency in Page, Arizona, which operates the Helping Hands Express, a public transit system with routes into the Navajo Nation communities of Tuba City, Cameron, Kaibito, and Shonto, Arizona.
 Helping Hands Express connects Page riders to Navajo Nation businesses, medical providers, behavioral health organizations, educational institutions, and social service agencies while enabling tribal members to have access to the numerous services and opportunities in the larger community of Page.
-Helping Hands Agency and Hopi Senom Transit have initiated discussion about developing transit connections between the two services in Tuba City, which would allow Hopi Senom Route 4 riders from Kykotsmovi to transfer at Tuba City to the early morning Helping Hands Express route to Page for work.
+Helping Hands Agency and Hopi Senom Transit have initiated discussion about developing transit connections between the two services in Tuba City, which would allow Hopi Senom Transit Route 4 riders from Kykotsmovi to transfer at Tuba City to the early morning Helping Hands Express route to Page for work.

 Long Travel Distances and Dispersed Destinations